simp/simp-doc/docs/user_guide/Client_Management.rst

 ..
 NOTE::

-  The ``dhcpd.conf`` file was updated in SIMP 6.2 to include lines the enable the DHCP server to determine if a client is booting in UEFI or Legacy mode, and then select the appropriate initial boot file on the TFTP server.
-If you have configured DHCPD using an earlier version of SIMP, make sure you update the your version of dhcpd.conf in the rsync directory, appropriately.
+  The ``dhcpd.conf`` file was updated in SIMP 6.2 to include logic in the ``pxeclients`` class that determines the appropriate boot loader file on the TFTP server, based on whether the client is booting in :term:`UEFI` or :term:`BIOS` mode.
+If you have configured DHCP using an earlier version of SIMP and need to add UEFI support, make sure you update your ``dhcpd.conf`` in the rsync directory, appropriately.

 Perform the following actions as ``root`` on the Puppet Master system prior to attempting to install a client.